samuel-book/samuel-1/_sources/pathway_sim/outline_scenarios.md

 This section contains the following notebooks:

-* *Stroke pathway simulation - generation of results from alternative sceanrios*: Generate results for alternative sceanrios (no analysis)
+* *Stroke pathway simulation - generation of results from alternative scenarios*: Generate results for alternative scenarios (no analysis)

-* *Analysis of alternative pathway scenarios*: Numerical and graphicla analysis of results from the scenario modelling.
+* *Analysis of alternative pathway scenarios*: Numerical and graphical analysis of results from the scenario modelling.